I Changed when I first understood the Power of the word “NO”…

-Knowledge is permanent, it can’t be taken away.
-You can reach back and grab that life support, life-sustaining, survival information that’s in your mental reserve, and get back on track.
-Then you can say “no” to your friends without being afraid of their reaction.
-You’ve finally accepted reality and responsibility that they didn’t make you, they were just a bad influence that you said yes too.
-You must own it to move on.
+The Knowledge, the good stuff I learned is still inside of me.
+I can reach back and grab that life support, life-sustaining, survival information that’s in my mental reserve, and get back on track.
+Now I can say “no” to my friends without being afraid of their reaction.
+I’ve finally accepted reality and responsibility that they didn’t make me do anything, they were just a bad influence that I said yes too.
+I must own it to move on.

 I will not be a repeat offender of my own Senselessness…

 From this point forward, I don’t want anything that will alter my state of mind.
-I will fight the urge until it disappears.
-Anything you want bad enough is worth fighting for.
+I will fight the urge until it disappears-for good!
+The Fact is, I wouldn’t have done 90% of what I did, unless I was high, or had some liquid courage.
 I drop on my knees before going to bed and as soon as I wake up.
-And I repeat these words all-day, “All things are Possible”.
-I was irresponsible when I was gettin’ high, but I’ll be responsible with my sobriety.
+And I repeat these words everyday, “All things are Possible because I believe”.
+I was irresponsible when I was gettin’ high, now I’ll be responsible with my sobriety.
 Imma win this War!

 There’s nothing more powerful than a Changed Mind!

-I am a dedicated person, devoted to a task or purpose, with single-minded loyalty and integrity.
-I will apply effort on top of effort–to my recently discovered new life.
+I will apply effort on top of effort–to my recently new way of Living!

-For the first time in a long time, that I feel human.
-I love this positive experience-things smell and taste are different.
+For the first time in a long time that I feel human.
+I love this positive experience-things smell and taste different.
 I am devoted to making this work.

-**My quality of life has changed, and I love myself.
+**My quality of life has changed – I love myself and others.